Any change in your enrollment status for a given semester may result in a reduction or cancellation of your Financial Assistance.

 Enrollment and Cost of Attendance Proration

 Financial aid is awarded to you on the assumption that you will be enrolled full time for the academic year.
 If you will not be enrolling as a full-time student, adjustments will need to be made to your awards and cost of attendance prior to disbursement.
+Full-time enrollment for financial aid purposes is 12 hours for undergraduates and 9 hours for graduates each semester (fall, spring, or summer).

 Adjustments to your Cost of Attendance are made twice during each semester, once around 7 days before each term begins and the second on the census date (12th class day for fall and spring).